Visit

 I have a telescope that I don't know how to use.
 Can you help?

 Of course!
 We offer 1-on-1 consults with our experts who can show you how to get the most out of your scope.
 We can show you all the functions and line up your optics.
 We want you to get out and use your scope and not let it collect dust.
-Call us at 513-321-5186 to schedule a telescope consult.
+Please see our Telescope Loan Program Page for information on consultations.

 If it's clear at night, what do you normally observe?